Becoming a Will Writer and Setting up a Will Writing Business

 Do I need other software?

 Yes, you should also consider investing in a CRM system and email marketing platforms.
 A CRM system is a also known as a ‘Client Relationship Management’ software solution.
-It enables you to securely store client data.
+It enables you to securely store client data, manage client interactions and communication as well as collecting reviews etc.

 How much does Will-Writing software cost?